MrBStones/A-Distributed-Auction-System/README.md

 # Distributed Auction System (gRPC)

 A distributed auction system implemented in Go using gRPC for communication.
-The system provides fault tolerance through replication and can withstand one node failure while maintaining consistency and availability.
+The system provides fault tolerance through replication and can withstand node failure while maintaining consistency and availability.

 ## Features